QuranHub/quranhub-android/README.md

 ![QuranHub Banner Image](https://www.quranhub.app/image/quranhub_banner.png)

-[QuranHub](https://quranhub.app) is an open-source project that aims to be the single destination to read & study the Quran.
+[QuranHub](https://quranhub.app) is a project that aims to be the single destination to read & study the Quran.

 The QuranHub Android mobile app provides the following features:
 - The Quran in both Hafs & Warsh recitations.